adobe/helix-pages/tools/sidekick/index.md

 # Sidekick Bookmarklet

 A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) (or favlet) is a bookmark stored in your browser.
-It uses JavaScript to add additional features to it.

-The Sidekick bookmarklet helps authors with a toolbar containing context-aware actions like Preview or Publish.
+It uses JavaScript to add additional features.
+The Sidekick bookmarklet gives authors a toolbar with context-aware actions like Preview or Publish.

 ---
 id: form